 Sexual assault prevention and education at Manchester University are provided within several University programs.
 Through incorporating information on personal security, sexual assault, and prevention of sexual assault into a variety of existing programs, it is intended that students will be exposed to such information throughout their University careers.
-The primary means used to convey information regarding personal security and sexual misconduct are as follows
+The primary means used to convey information regarding personal security and sexual misconduct are as follows:

-1. Week of Welcome
+1. Black and Gold Days/Week of Welcome

-Prior to arrival, new students are assigned prevention education through safe colleges which supports the ongoing promotion of Voice and Choice.
-Upon arrival on campus New students and parents are provided with access to written information regarding safety and security issues on campus.
+Prior to arrival, new students are assigned prevention education through the Safe Colleges learning platform which supports the ongoing promotion of Voice and Choice.
+Upon arrival on campus new students and parents are provided with access to written information regarding safety and security issues on campus.
 Voice and Choice: is a session which provides students Title IX education, campus policies and prevention of sexual misconduct.
 It is completed in partnership with the YWCA survivor group.
 WOW Orientation leaders are provided supplemental information on personal safety tips along with prevention and reporting reminders.
 WOW orientation leaders are resources for students as they navigate the campus community.